AP-Atul/keeping-it-simple/README.md

    - Ideally all values for filters should be fetched from backend with APIs.
 But in this case, we can keep it constants.
    - Add a cross to remove the filter.
+   - Can add unit tests for widgets/views (react-testing-library)

 ### Feature Improvements